Ian-Tirop/Ian-Tirop.github.io/_posts/2023-12-27-cyber-security.md

 Create a table that analyzes the SolarWinds exploit using the Cyber Kill Chain.
 Are there any phases that you cannot identify?

 Cyber Kill Chain Phase:	Identified
-Reconnaissance	        Yes
+1.Reconnaissance	        Yes
-Weaponization	          Yes
+2.Weaponization	          Yes
-Delivery	              Yes
+3.Delivery	              Yes
-Exploitation	          Yes
+4.Exploitation	          Yes
-Installation	          Yes
+5.Installation	          Yes
-Command and Control	    Yes
+6.Command and Control	    Yes
-Actions on Objective	  Yes
+7.Actions on Objective	  Yes

 Mitigations

-Create a list of possible mitigations for each phase.
-Are there any phases you cannot mitigate?
+Below is a list of possible mitigations for each phase.

-Cyber Kill Chain Phase:	Possible Mitigations
-Reconnaissance:	Security awareness training for employees, network monitoring
+Cyber Kill Chain Phase:	Possible Mitigations 1.Reconnaissance:	Security awareness training for employees, network monitoring.
-Weaponization:	Email filtering, endpoint protection, threat intelligence
+2.Weaponization:	Email filtering, endpoint protection, threat intelligence.
-Delivery:	Email filtering, web filtering, endpoint protection
+3.Delivery:	Email filtering, web filtering, endpoint protection.
-Exploitation:	Regular software patching, endpoint protection
+4.Exploitation:	Regular software patching, endpoint protection.
-Installation:	User privilege management, endpoint protection Command and Control:	Network monitoring, intrusion detection systems Actions on Objective:	Incident response planning, data backup
+5.Installation:	User privilege management, endpoint protection.
+6.Command and Control:	Network monitoring, intrusion detection systems.
+7.Actions on Objective:	Incident response planning, data backup.

 Tools and Reasons

 The below tools were utilize in each phase following reasons for usage.

-Reconnaissance: OSINT tools (e.g., Maltego) for gathering information about the target.
+1.Reconnaissance: OSINT tools (e.g., Maltego) for gathering information about the target.
-Weaponization: Email security tools to filter malicious attachments and links.
+2.Weaponization: Email security tools to filter malicious attachments and links.
-Delivery: Endpoint protection tools to detect and block malicious payloads.
+3.Delivery: Endpoint protection tools to detect and block malicious payloads.
-Exploitation: Vulnerability scanning tools (e.g., Nessus) to identify and patch vulnerabilities.
+4.Exploitation: Vulnerability scanning tools (e.g., Nessus) to identify and patch vulnerabilities.
-Installation: Identity and access management tools for user privilege management.
+5.Installation: Identity and access management tools for user privilege management.
-Command and Control: Network intrusion detection systems to identify and block suspicious network activities.
+6.Command and Control: Network intrusion detection systems to identify and block suspicious network activities.
-Actions on Objective: Incident response tools for timely and effective response.
+7.Actions on Objective: Incident response tools for timely and effective response.

 DDOS Attack
 In this section, we'll discuss Distributed Denial of Service (DDoS) attacks and explore mitigation strategies.